-During Spring semester of 2014, CNM will offer two sections of The Ancient Legacy (one online) and two sections of The Modern Legacy.
+During Spring semester of 2016, CNM will offer one section of The Ancient Legacy (one online) and one section of The Modern Legacy plus the Understanding Evil course.
 Course descriptions are as follows:

 We are often told "You take yourself with you wherever you go."
 What is the self, and how have we formed our ideas of the self through travel narratives?
 From Gilgamesh through Oedipus to Ovid's Metamorphoses to Eden to the Inferno, the ancients have defined the emerging concept of the self as an entity that travels, literally and metaphorically.
 How does human character shift through journeying?
 Do we see the roots of our own restless wandering through the world in these ancient quests?
 What is this urge to run -- and what are we running from, or toward?

 This course introduces students to the foundational ideas of Western thought and charts the great changes which occurred from the early Greeks to Dante’s Medieval synthesis.
 Through close examination of classic texts of the Greek, Hebrew, Roman, and Christian traditions, students will come to a greater understanding of where we are today intellectually and how we got here.
 Topics covered include the beginnings of philosophy, drama, politics, literature, and religion.
 By the end of the course, students will be able to explain the roots of some of our most cherished intellectual and literary concepts.

 CRN: 87505 GNHN 1122, Section 301: The Modern Legacy

 Westside Campus, Wednesday evenings, 6 p.m. to 8:45 p.m.